PactInteractive/image-downloader/README.md

 - Customize display width, border size, style and color
 - Hide filters, buttons and notifications you don't need

-Unfortunately it's not possible to control Chrome's download manager.
-Google does not give developers that kind of access...yet.
-These features are experimental and do not work properly.
-For more information on Chrome's progress on the development, please refer to this page: http://code.google.com/chrome/extensions/experimental.downloads.html

-When you press the "Download" button, all selected images are saved to the default download directory of Chrome.
-If you don't have one, you will have to manually choose the save location for each image.
+When you press the "Download" button, all selected images are saved to the default download directory of Chrome, or to a directory inside it if you specify a subfolder name.

-WARNING: it is not recommended to attempt to download too many images at once if you haven't set up a default download directory for Chrome.
+WARNING: If you haven't set up a default download directory, you will have to manually choose the save location for each image, which might open a lot of popup windows.
+It is not recommended to attempt to download too many images at once without a default download directory.

 Known Issues
 ================